vfarcic/devops24/manuscript/04-helm.md

 The latter command waits until the Deployment is rolled out.

 We could have specified `--tiller-namespace` argument to deploy it to a specific Namespace.
 That ability will come in handy in one of the next chapters.
-For now, we omitted that argument, so Tiller was installed in the `kube-system` Namespace.
+For now, we omitted that argument, so Tiller was installed in the `kube-system` Namespace by default.
 To be on the safe side, we'll list the Pods to confirm that it is indeed running.

 ```bash
 kubectl -n kube-system get pods